School of the Art Institute of Chicago

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at School of the Art Institute of Chicago are Surgeons, Physicians, Nurse anesthetists, Cardiovascular technologists and technicians, and Magnetic resonance imaging technologists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at School of the Art Institute of Chicago are Surgeons, Physicians, Nuclear medicine technologists and medical dosimetrists, Magnetic resonance imaging technologists, and Securities, commodities, & financial services sales agents

 The most specialized majors at School of the Art Institute of Chicago are Visual & Performing Arts (806 degrees awarded), Architecture and Related Services (17 degrees), English (33 degrees), Education (23 degrees), and Health (20 degrees) (as of 2023).